 At Camelot, we strive to provide every home buyer with a level of service that matches the significance of the purchase they are about to make.
 After all, it could very well be the most important investment of their life, be it a manufactured home or a mega-mansion.
 With every home inspection comes years of education, training and professional experience.
 Martin Hewitt, your home inspector, will share this knowledge with you to help ensure that your investment decision is an informed one.

-To avoid any perceived conflict of interest, Camelot Home Inspection Services of Paso Robles cannot and will not perform any corrective or repair work on homes that we inspect, nor do we refer any repair work.
-Camelot Home Inspection Services of Paso Robles is not aligned or affiliated with any real estate companies or brokerage firms.
-When you hire us — we go to work for you and nobody else.
+To avoid any perceived conflict of interest, Camelot cannot and will not perform any corrective or repair work on homes that we inspect, nor do we refer any repair work.
+Camelot Home Inspection Services is not aligned or affiliated with any real estate companies or brokerage firms.
+When you hire us, we go to work for you and nobody else.
 That, too, makes all the difference.

 The home inspection profession is a relatively new one and as such is not yet regulated in most states.
 Where licensing or certification is not a requirement, such as in California, anyone can claim to be a home inspector, and there are no laws to prevent them from doing so.
 It is therefore important that the home buyer exercise due caution when selecting a home inspector.

 In California, the only practical standards for home inspectors are those enacted by professional inspection associations such as the American Society of Home Inspectors (ASHI), the nation's leading non-profit professional association for independent home inspectors, and the California Real Estate Inspection Association (CREIA).

 Membership in these associations requires initial testing, adherence to a professional standards of practice and code of ethics, and ongoing educational programs.
 When you search for a home inspector, be certain that the individual actually performing the inspection holds membership in both of these CA State recognized guilds to receive the level of experience and knowledge that is needed for such an important investment.